ItsNotGoodName/ansible-role-autorestic/README.md

 - Install autorestic from GitHub
 - Install restic from GitHub
 - Copy autorestic configuration to home directory
-- Add autorestic cron job, requires cron to be installed
+- Add autorestic cron job, requires cron to be installed and `autorestic_cron` has to be `True`

 ## Role Variables